Updated: Feb 8

 Confession: Team Love List is HUGE on sushi.
-It's #NationalSushiDay this week, so we decided to put together a list of all of the best sushi spots in Dallas.
-With Dallas being one of the biggest cities in the nation, it’s super common to find sushi spots on every corner but lucky for you, we’ve listed the best of the best so your search is that much easier.
-Follow along to see if you like the way we roll (literally) as we share 22 of our favorite spots to get sushi in Dallas Fort Worth!
+With Dallas being one of the biggest cities in the nation, it’s super common to find sushi spots around every corner, but lucky for you, we’ve listed the best of the best to make your search that much easier.
+Follow along to see if you like the way we roll (literally) as we share 22 of our favorite spots to get sushi in Dallas-Fort Worth!

 1. Sushi House

 Let us let you in on Dallas’ best kept secret, because the food is amazing and you get a lot of bang for your buck.
 Located on Lovers, we randomly came across this spot while dining next door.
 We saw how busy it was and were curious to see what all of the hype was about .
 The hype was for sure real because where else can you get a $6.95 spicy yellowtail roll that is fresh and delish?!

 What to order: Sushi House Roll, BlueFin Tuna.
 Rainbow Roll

 The first sushi restaurant to land in Deep Ellum and still one of the best since 1996, Deep Sushi is our current obsession.
 With all day happy hours on Tuesdays, a bomb dirty martini and a huge selection of rolls this is the perfect pregame spot for bars or concerts in the area.
 If you love spicier food, this sushi spot is the place for you because they have a huge selection of spicy sushi.